-The San Antonio gold project continues to be in care and maintenance.
-The Company awaits next steps from the government of Mexico with respect to the permitting process and the status of open pit mining in the country.
-In addition, the Board of Directors has authorized a strategic review of the San Antonio Project.
+The San Antonio Project remains in care and maintenance.
+The Company is awaiting further guidance from the Mexican government regarding the permitting process and the status of open-pit mining in the country.
+In addition, the Board of Directors of the Company has authorized a strategic review of the San Antonio Project.